SangwookCheon/data-on-deck/_posts/2019-6-27-all-blog-related-info.md

 As of now, there's a problem with Code Syntax.
 The UI crashes when published to GitHub, while it works locally.
 So, I need to create a better version or use an external tool for code blocks.

 Until this is fixed, let's just use GitHub gists.
 They are a little bit tedious to create, but they work really well.

+# Problems I need to Fix
+* On a mobile phone, the title of an article is too big when I click on the link to that page.
+I must make the font size adapt to screen size
+* I want to make a search function that instnatly shows results, like the TeXT theme.
+* I need to enable pagination for the "creatives" tab.
+Currently, it's not working.